mstafamajid/AI-Practical-Tasks/2023-2024/week-5/Readme.md

 # 4 SVM Model
 train SVM model on iris dataset, the app will train the model 3 times showing the difference kernel works in each model ( RBF, Linear, Polynomial) kernels

-at the GUI for each kernel show/highlight support vectors and separation line and margin lines
+at the GUI for each kernel show support vectors and separation line and margin lines

 show the model accuracy